cikasm/docs-website/overview.md

 ## Background and Approach

 Ever met someone who's always asking, “Why this?
 Why that?”
 That's me.
-Over the past decade, I've explored roles across industries like food machinery, industrial services, and software development, discovering that **making the complex simple is what truly drives me**.
+Over the past decade, I've worked across industries like food machinery, industrial services, and software development, discovering that **making the complex simple is what truly drives me**.

 My experience in journalism taught me to dig deep, get to the heart of the story, and communicate it in a way that’s easy to follow.
 It’s this investigative mindset that I bring to technical writing.